Key takeaways

 - What work is included in this scope, and what is explicitly excluded?

 Pay attention not just to the answers, but to how answers are delivered.
 Strong teams provide documents quickly and keep details consistent across the contract, estimate, and field explanation.
-Weak teams often provide confident verbal answers that do not match paperwork.
+Weak teams often give confident verbal answers that do not match paperwork.
 If that mismatch appears before you sign, expect bigger mismatches after demolition starts.

 Typical Cost Expectations and How to Use Them Safely

-| Service type | Typical range | How to compare bids correctly |
+| Service type | Typical range | What drives cost variance |

 |---|---|---|

-| Water damage restoration | Average around $3,800 with broad low-to-high variance | Compare category of water, equipment days, and drying documentation instead of total alone |
+| Water damage restoration | Average around $3,800; lows near $450 to highs near $16,000 | Category of water, equipment days, square footage, hidden cavity moisture, and drying documentation |

-| Mold remediation | Average around $2,300 with per-sq-ft pricing common | Check containment plan, material removal assumptions, and post-remediation verification |
+| Mold remediation | Average around $2,300; $10-$25 per sq ft common | Containment requirements, material removal scope, post-remediation verification, and Florida licensing compliance |

-| Fire damage restoration | Wide range from moderate to very high depending on structure and contents | Compare smoke/odor scope, content handling, and reconstruction allowances line by line |
+| Fire damage restoration | Wide range from $3,000 to $51,000+ | Smoke/soot penetration depth, odor treatment, content handling, structural reconstruction, and code upgrades |

 Common residential restoration ranges (national consumer estimates)